skumar1708/chatbot-with-user-registeration/README.md

 MEAN Stack User Registration and Login Example Application With Live ChatBot

 To Chat with Bot, go to 'Home' Tab and Click on any Subtopics under 'Billing' category.

+Note: Make sure that you have installed MongoDB on your local and running MongoD server